 Promotes social wellbeing and good social behaviour and raises awareness of issues such as human rights, discrimination, crime, children’s safety, poverty and community projects.

 For digital campaigns including websites and apps which promote or raise awareness of issues including CSR, sustainability, health, education, social welfare, inclusion and diversity.

-Products or services designed to help event organisers or communities create sustainable events.
+Products or services designed to help event or film agencies, businesses or communities work in a sustainable way.
 This includes technical support, venues, locations, consultancy and crewing.

 A multimedia strategy or campaign produced to promote or raise awareness of CSR, sustainability, health and wellbeing issues, education, safety, social inclusion and diversity.
 The campaign must use at least two mediums of communication such as events, digital, film, print and audio.

 - All projects submitted must have taken place after November 2015.

 - EVCOM has the right to refuse late entries

 - Projects may be entered into more than one category

 - Responsibility for entering the correct category lies solely with the entrant